Shutterstock / straga

 There are about 7 g of protein in 1 ounce of cooked meat.
 So, for example, 4 ounces of raw boneless skinless chicken breast yields about 3 ounces of cooked chicken, or 21 g of protein.
+Try these easy chicken breast recipes to get started.
 Most healthy adults need about 0.8 g of protein per kilogram of body weight.
 To calculate pounds, divide your weight by 2.2 to convert to kilograms and multiply by 0.8 to find the protein grams recommended for your weight each day.
 For example, a 175-pound person would need about 64 g of protein each day.

 The Sweet Pepper Wild Rice Salad is a side dish meant to accompany a quality source of protein.
 To make it a main dish, add some cooked lean ground turkey or cubed cooked chicken breast to boost protein and meet your daily needs.